thenetworkgrinch/YAGSL-gitbook/devices/motor-controllers/sparkflex.md

 [^13]: This is the static feedforward as a percentage of voltage to have the wheel spin.

-[^14]: This is the kP which is used on the SparkFlex to maintain the desired angle as degrees.
+[^14]: This is the kP which is used on the Spark Flex to maintain the desired angle as degrees.

 [^15]: kI usually does not need to be set.